mjordan/islandora_solr_collection_family_tree/README.md

 This implementation detects multiple collection memberships, but its output simply lists the parents/collections, it doesn't express the relationships.
 For example, 'islandora:22' is an image that is in two collections, 'islandora:sp_basic_image_collection' and 'test:myimagecollection', which are both direct children of 'islandora:root':

 ```
-drush --user=admin igft --pid=islandora:22
+drush --user=admin islandora_get_family_tree --pid=islandora:22
 Ancestors of islandora:22 are islandora:sp_basic_image_collection, test:myimagecollection, islandora:root
 ```

 # Possible performance optimizations

-The proposed approach performs could perform a lot of Solr queries depending on how far the initial object is from the Islandora top-level collection, and the proof of concept performs these queries within nested `foreach` loops.
-If the general approach is sound, implementations may want to find ways of reducing the number of querieres or optimizing performance in other ways.
+The proposed approach could potentially perform quite a few Solr queries, depending on how far the initial object is from the Islandora top-level collection, and the proof of concept implementation performs these queries within nested `foreach` loops.
+If the general approach is sound, implementations may want to find ways of reducing the number of queries or optimizing performance in other ways.
 For example:

 * Do as few Solr queries as possible, e.g., if we know that the object is not a page, ignore RELS_EXT_isMemberOf_uri_mt
 * Cache an object's family tree so we don't need to repeat the Solr queries